-- Quebec City, Québec, 1981
+- Quebec City (Québec), 1981

-- Composer • Performer (voice)
+- Composer • Performer (voice) • Improviser

 Having researched Carnatic music with 4 renowned masters in Chennai (India) in 2008 and 2011, his personal musical style encourages the fluidity between tradition and innovation.
 He has participated in many cross-cultural and intertraditional musical projects, many being led by Sandeep Bhagwati in Montréal ( Sound of Montréal, Ville étrange) and in Berlin ( Zungenmusiken, Miyagi Haikus).

 As a vocalist and interdisciplinary artist, his career has led him to travel internationally, notably with his solo show Anthropologies imaginaires, which was awarded at the Amsterdam Fringe Festival (2015) and the SummerWorks Performance Festival (2016).

 He is a PhD candidate at Concordia University’s PhD “Individualized Program” with Sandeep Bhagwati (Music), Noah Drew (Theatre) and David Howes (Anthropology).